pensadorsolucoes/IcarrosAPI/README.md

 ```

 ### getPricestats
-Returns the minimum, average and maximum price announced for the vehicle in iCarros (Brazil and, if possible, in the state) along with the Fipe price.
+Returns the minimum, average and maximum price announced for the car in iCarros (Brazil and, if possible, in the state) along with the Fipe price.
 ```sh
 $inventory = new Inventory();
 $data->trimId= $trim-> id; /* Belong to the trim, represented by id in trim. */